 Anodization is more commonly seen in aerospace applications where this more expensive and rigorous preparation is used to meet stringent specifications.
 Inherent variability in grit blasting and manual abrasion techniques made it clear that a more controlled process was in order.

-Laser cleaning, or laser ablation, stepped in to fill this process gap as a much more precise, environmentally-friendly, automated, and effective method of treating metal and composite surfaces for bonding.
-The types of contaminants found on the surfaces of these materials are easily blasted away with laser treatments.
+Laser cleaning, or laser ablation, stepped in to fill this process gap as a much more precise, environmentally friendly, automated, and effective method of treating metal and composite surfaces for bonding.
+Laser treatments easily blast away the contaminants found on these materials' surfaces.

-Because laser cleaning is so powerful, it’s vital to understand exactly what effect it is having on your surfaces.
-The difference between a properly treated surface and one that is under or overtreated can be extremely difficult to assess.
-With quantitative treatment validation techniques that are as sensitive and precise as laser treatment itself, manufacturers can be confident their metal and composite surfaces are completely ready for bonding.
+Because laser cleaning is so powerful, it’s vital to understand its effect on surfaces.
+The difference between a properly treated surface and an under or overtreated surface can be challenging to assess.
+With quantitative treatment validation techniques as sensitive and precise as laser treatment, manufacturers can be confident that their metal and composite surfaces are completely ready for bonding.

 1. What is Laser Cleaning?

-Laser treatment is an extremely precise thermal cleaning technique that works by removing (ablation) tiny fractions of a material surface through a focused, often pulsed, laser beam.
-The laser irradiates the surface to remove atoms and can be used for drilling extremely small, deep holes through very hard materials, producing thin films or nanoparticles on a surface.
+Laser treatment is an extremely precise thermal cleaning technique that works by removing (ablation) tiny fractions of a material surface through a focused, often pulsed laser beam.
+The laser irradiates the surface to remove atoms and can be used to drill extremely small, deep holes through very hard materials, producing thin films or nanoparticles on a surface.

 Video courtesy of Adapt Laser Systems

-This surface cleaning process is so effective because of its ability to target such small layers of contaminants and residues.
-Aluminum surfaces contain oxides and lubricant oils that are detrimental to the adhesive joining.
+This surface cleaning process is so effective because it can target such small layers of contaminants and residues.
+Aluminum surfaces contain oxides and lubricant oils that are detrimental to adhesive joining.
 Composites often retain residual mold releases and other silicone contaminants that can’t form strong chemical bonds with adhesives.

 When an adhesive is applied to a surface with one of these residues present, it will try to chemically adhere to the oils and silicone at the top few molecular layers of the material.
-These bonds are extremely weak and will inevitably fail either during performance tests or during the use of the product.
+These bonds are fragile and will inevitably fail during performance tests or product use.
 When joints break at the point where the surface and adhesive or coating meet, this is called an interfacial failure.
 Cohesive failure during lap shear testing is when the break happens within the adhesive itself.
 This is indicative of a very strong bond and an assembled structure that is resilient and long-lasting.

 Cohesive failure of these composite samples that have been laser treated shows the adhesive on both sides of the materials being bonded.

-Interfacial failure of these composite samples that were not treated shows that the adhesive only stuck to one of the sides and completely let go of the other.
+The interfacial failure of these composite samples that were not treated shows that the adhesive only stuck to one side and completely let go of the other.

-When you have a cohesive failure, you have an interfacial bond that isn’t letting go for anything.
-Surface treatments aim at modifying the surface to remove contaminants and create or reveal a surface that will be able to fuse with the adhesive for durable and reliable bonds chemically.
+When you have a cohesive failure, you have an interfacial bond that isn’t letting go of anything.
+Surface treatments aim to modify the surface chemically to remove contaminants and create or reveal a surface that can fuse with the adhesive for durable and reliable bonds.

 2. Why Use Laser Cleaning?

-There’s been lots of great research on the ways laser surface treatment improves adhesion.
-For instance, a paper published in the Journal of Adhesion explored just how much joint strength is enhanced by laser cleaning as opposed to traditional methods.
+There’s been much research on the ways laser surface treatment improves adhesion.
+For instance, a paper published in the Journal of Adhesion explored just how much joint strength is enhanced by laser cleaning compared to traditional methods.

-The mode of failure changed from adhesive to cohesive as the number of laser pulses increased during treatment.
-The latter phenomenon has been correlated with morphology changes as revealed by electron microscopy, and chemical modification as indicated by Auger and infrared spectroscopy.”
+The failure mode changed from adhesive to cohesive as the laser pulses increased during treatment.
+This phenomenon has been correlated with morphology changes revealed by electron microscopy and chemical modification, as indicated by Auger and infrared spectroscopy.

-Another interesting effect of laser ablation is the power it has to create a surface that doesn’t degrade over time.
+Another intriguing effect of laser ablation is its power to create a surface that doesn’t degrade over time.

-Adapt Laser Systems has done great work looking into how laser cleaning interacts with surfaces in some surprising ways.
+Adapt Laser Systems has done great work investigating how laser cleaning interacts with surfaces in surprising ways.
 Laser treatment of aluminum creates tiny craters in the surface that melt and almost simultaneously solidify into a microcrystalline layer on the surface that is even more corrosion-resistant than the aluminum itself.

 It’s important to be aware of the effect the type of materials you’re treating has on surface durability.
 Not all laser-treated surfaces last as long as the aluminum in the chart above.

 “...mechanical testing does reveal that a durable bond can only be provided if an epoxy primer is applied after pretreating the titanium.
-Contact angles measured after surface treatment was shown to be significantly less than that for the untreated surfaces but were also shown to increase with prolonged storage of the treated sample under ambient conditions.
-Therefore, emphasizing the importance of bonding or primer application within the immediate hours after the surface treatment.”
+Contact angles measured after surface treatment were significantly less than that for the untreated surfaces but were also shown to increase with prolonged storage of the treated sample under ambient conditions.
+Therefore, the importance of bonding or primer application should be emphasized within the immediate hours after the surface treatment.”

-What is a contact angle?
-Contact angles are measurements of how a drop of a liquid behaves on a surface as it interacts with contaminants and residues on the material surface.
+Contact angles measure how a drop of liquid behaves on a surface as it interacts with contaminants and residues on the material surface.

 Get hands-on with your surface cleanliness with the Surface Analyst 5001.